Celia0322/E-commerce-platform/1_Definition_and_Planning.md

 ## 2. Use Cases and User Flows

 ### Use Cases
-- **Browsing Products** – Users can browse a list of products with categories, filters, and sorting options.
+- **Browsing Products** – Users can browse through different categories of products.
+- **Viewing Product Details** – Users can browse details of a product.
 - **Adding Products to Cart** – Users can add products to their shopping cart for future purchase.
-- **User Authentication** – Users can create an account, log in, and view past orders.
+- **Viewing Cart** – Users can view the contents of their shopping cart.
-- **Making a Purchase** – Users can review their cart, enter payment details, and complete the purchase.
+- **Making a Purchase** – Users can proceed to checkout, enter payment details, and complete the purchase.
-- **Admin Product Management** – Admins can add, update, or remove products and manage inventory.
+- **User Authentication** – Users can sign up, log in, and manage their accounts.

 ### Example User Flow: Making a Purchase
 - **User visits homepage** and browses through products or categories.